Developer Day

 Reflection and continued connection

-I approached Developer Day as an initial pilot in San Jose to test experience formats in a real-world setting and understand if this was a valuable experience for developers.
+I piloted Developer Day in San Jose to test experience formats in a real-world setting and understand what creates value for developers.

-By observing how people interacted, what drove engagement, and where connection naturally happened, I iterated on formats across locations, refining the experience over time.
+By observing how people interacted and what drove engagement, I iterated on formats across locations, refining the experience over time.

-As formats proved successful, I translated them into playbooks, toolkits, and repeatable experience formats for developer volunteer teams to scale this globally.
+As formats proved successful, I translated them into playbooks, toolkits, and repeatable models that enabled developer teams to independently run Developer Day while maintaining consistency and quality across locations.

 What Participants Said